basedrhys/I2K-Tutorial/1-introduction_setup.md

-# WEKA Setup / General Tips & Tricks
+# Introduction & WEKA Setup

-## Introduction

 This is an introductory section which goes through the required steps to set up WEKA, **WekaDeeplearning4j**, and the GPU accelerated libraries (if your machine supports it).